YuSugihara/MutMap/README.md

 `-c` : BAM of cultivar.

-`-b` : BAM of bulk.
+`-b` : BAM of mutant bulk.

 `-n` : number of individuals in mutant bulk.

 `-o` : name of output directory.
-Specified name should not exist.
+The specified directory name should not already exist.

 ### Example 4 : run MutMap from multiple FASTQs and BAMs
 ```